Applications Now Closed for Innovation Partnerships

 - Developing the skills, capacity and infrastructure of universities to support high potential staff and student social entrepreneurs seeking higher level Awards and social investment support.
 By linking with social investment expertise, this element of the programme will offer universities the opportunity and resources to support social ventures with potential to scale up, grow rapidly and in many cases exploit commercial models and market opportunities.

-Further information, including a Prospectus for the programme, will be available from January 2014.
+Further information, including a Prospectus for the programme, are available.

 Supported By HEFCE